-If you're planning a ride through the Mojave, there are some very interesting stops you may want to include on our Route 66 road trip.
-Kelso - Mojave Visitor Center and the Kelso Booming Dunes are one.
-During the 1970s, Kelso was known as the town without TV.
-Kelso Depot, which once provided food, recreation and accommodations for Union Pacific Railroad employees, is now the principal visitor center for Mojave National Preserve.
-It's staffed and houses displays, a movie room featuring Mojave history, free maps and plans for a restaurant.
+Kelso - Mojave Visitor Center and the Kelso Booming Dunes.
+During the 1970s Kelso was known as the town without TV.
+Children played outside until dark and adults sat outside and talked together... imagine!
+Kelso Depot, which once provided food, recreation and accommodations for Union Pacific Railroad employees, is now the principal visitor center for

+Mojave National Preserve.
+It's staffed and houses displays, movie room featuring Mojave history, free maps and plans for a restaurant. if you're in Mojave you need to stop here.

 The Kelso Dunes are notable for the phenomenon known as singing sand, or "booming dunes".
 Hikers typically climb to the top of the dunes and slide down slowly, generating a low-frequency rumble that can be both felt and heard.
 The Kelso Dune complex has some of the highest dunes (600 feet) in the region.
+The road is and hard gravel easily by motorcycle.
 It had rained the day prior and the dunes don't Boom if damp.
-The drier they are, the bigger they boom.
+The drier they are the bigger they boom.
 It's definitely on my bucket list.

 Mitchell Caverns -Jack and Ida Mitchell built a road, trails and stairs where they led tours of limestone caverns now called Mitchell caverns.
-They built a home and permanently live at the caverns.
+The ever-popular Westways magazine brought the caverns to the attention of the motoring public in 1933.
+Jack and Ida decided to build a home and permanently live at the caverns.
 Considering they live in the middle of the desert and the nearest neighbor was 15 miles away, that's fortitude.
-Mitchell Caverns is located in the heart of the Providence Mountains State Recreation Area.
+Mitchell Caverns, located in the heart of the Providence Mountains State Recreation Area.
 Spectacular and intricate limestone formations found include; stalagmites, stalactites, helictites, lily pads, draperies, curtains and cave popcorn.
 The caverns were purchased by the State in 1954 and are the only limestone caverns in the State Park System.
+The Caverns were closed for renovation at the time of this writing.
+Reopening is slated late 2014.
+Call the parks information for dates.